We may earn a commission if you make a purchase through the links on our website.

 4. Nmap

 Anyone who has been in the Networking or Security industry for a while will have heard about Nmap.
 Nmap which is short for “Network Mapper” can be used for a lot of things like network discovery, vulnerability assessment, network inventory, and so on.
-What’s more?
-Nmap is free and open source.
+What’s more is that Nmap is free and open source.
 In fact, a lot of network management tools include Nmap is one form or the other.

 Key Features: